 The museum hosts regular walking tours that give an in-depth look at the history of the area.
 There are also events throughout the year that include costumed interpreters or focus on special aspects of the pioneer culture—the Christmas celebration is particularly popular.

 The town’s most recognizable building thanks to its octagonal shape and prominent position on Marktplatz, the Vereins Kirche (Society Church) was originally built in 1847.
 It was the first public building and was used as a town hall, school, and church for all faiths.

-Today, the reconstructed Vereins Kirche is one of several history museums in Fredericksburg.
+Today, the reconstructed Vereins Kirche is one of several history museums in Fredericksburg and is at the heart of the town’s annual festival, Oktoberfest.
 An extension of the Pioneer Museum, it features a large collection of photographs and artifacts related to the settlement and history of the Texas Hill Country.
 Visitors can learn about everything from the original settlers’ treaty with the Comanche Indians to religion and community on the frontier.

 One of the best places for kids of all ages, the Science Mill is a highly interactive museum with exhibits on a broad range of scientific and technological topics.
 Interestingly, it is housed in an historic feed mill from the 1880s, repurposing an industrial space into a place designed to interest children in cutting-edge careers.